elchs/LetoDBf/Readme.txt

  case if a non-optimized FILTER or non-optimzed RELATION are active. [ non-optimize == only at client active ].

- This works alike Harbours' DbEval() command, but is optimized to act likely an UDF directly at the server, so only the result is transferred over network, not all the records [ to be ] processed.
+ This works alike Harbours' DbEval() command, but is optimized to act likely an UDF directly at the server, so only the result is transferred over network, not all the records [ to be ] processed locally.
  Codeblock expressions may, but not mandatory, start/ end with '{' and '}' chars -- if these are missing, at front a '{||' and at end a '}' is added.
 "Literally codeblocks" are a LETO extension for DBEval().